gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Yeah," Maddy agreed.
 She stood up and tucked her sketchbook and pencil into the worn blue canvas satchel her father had made for her.
-"Come on---let's see if he has anything new."
+"Come on—let's see if he has anything new."

 Once upon a time,
 the village of Rusty Bridge had been nothing more than